tlepple/horizon-public-how2/provider/aws/cdp_env.md

 ---

-7. Create Admin group in CDP Console and associate to your environments
+7. Create Admin group in CDP Console and add users to this group

 *  CDP Sandbox --> Management Console --> User Management --> Groups --> Create Group
 *  Create the group with the name `cdp_<your env name>`  ie. `cdp_zzuser-01`.
 Uncheck `Sync Membership`